pts/tinyveracrypt/README.txt

-tinyveracrypt is a collection of command-line tools (currently Python scripts) for Linux which can be used to create and open (mount) encrypted volumes compatible with VeraCrypt (tested with VeraCrypt 1.17) and `cryptsetup --type tcrypt --veracrypt' (tested with cryptsetup 1.6.7).
+tinyveracrypt is a collection of command-line tools (currently Python scripts) for Linux which can be used to create and open (mount) encrypted volumes compatible with VeraCrypt (tested with VeraCrypt 1.17) and `cryptsetup open --type tcrypt --veracrypt' (tested with cryptsetup 1.6.7).
 It has some additional features such as plaintext UUID and volume label.

 Features and plans